mavropalias/icon-of-com/content/blog/1cycle-learning-rate-policy/index.md

 ![](cifar.jpg)

 The above figure shows the training accuracy of the CIFAR-10 dataset over 70,000 iterations.
-A fixed learning learning rate achieves 81.4% accuracy after 70,000 iterations, while the CLR method achieves the same within 25,000 iterations.
+A fixed learning learning rate (blue line) achieves 81.4% accuracy after 70,000 iterations, while the CLR method (red line) achieves the same within 25,000 iterations.

 > "The essence of this learning rate policy comes from the observation that increasing the learning rate might have a short term negative effect and yet achieve a longer term beneficial effect."
 Smith